-For Hudson River and Western NY programs, eligibility for the young adult units referred to the program will be managed through the respective County's Housing Single Point of Access program (SPOA).
+Referrals to the programs will be managed through the respective County's Housing Single Point of Access program (SPOA).

-The referral sources for this program include, but are not limited to: Article 28 hospitals, homeless shelters, or drop-in centers, OMH psychiatric centers, the Foster Care system, Residential Treatment Facilities (RTF) and current NY/NY III Population C housing programs in NYC.
+The referral sources for this program include, but are not limited to: Article 28 hospitals, homeless shelters, or drop-in centers, OMH psychiatric centers, the Foster Care system, and Residential Treatment Facilities (RTF).

 Referrals with an Assisted Outpatient Treatment (AOT) order must receive priority consideration for any housing vacancy.